How to Test Banking Apps on Real iOS & Android Devices?

 • Test if a user gets any notifications from the bank about transactions like alerts, debit, credit, etc.

-When writing test cases for banking apps, care must be taken to run these tests on real devices.
-This is necessary for an app of any domain, but much more so for banking apps.
+When writing test cases for banking apps, it is essential to run these tests on real devices.
+While this is important for apps in any domain, it is especially crucial for banking apps.

 Testing Banking Apps on Real iOS & Android Devices

-When it comes to banking app testing, several touchpoints need to be tested, and many factors we’ve already discussed above.
+When it comes to banking app testing, several touchpoints need to be tested, along with various factors previously discussed.
 For this type of testing, QA testers require a dedicated testing environment, and BrowserStack can help testers achieve it on real iOS and Android devices

-Let’s see how to do different types of testing on Banking apps with BrowserStack Products:
+Here’s how to perform different types of testing on banking apps using BrowserStack products:

 1. Cross-Browser Compatibility Testing